hanielreenadr18/Deep-Learning--EXP1/README.md

 # RESULT

-Thus, a neural network regression model was successfully developed and trained using PyTorch.
+Thus a basic neural network regression model for the given dataset is written and executed successfully.